POM: Prescription only medicine

 Method of Administration:

 The powder must be reconstituted immediately with the solvent provided prior to use (see section 6.6).
 The reconstituted solution is for multiple injections and can be used for up to 28 days.
-Vigorous shaking should be avoided.
+Shaking should be avoided.
 The solution should not be used if it contains particles or if it is not clear.

 - Ovarian, uterine or mammary carcinoma

 - Pregnancy and lactation

 - Ovarian cysts or enlarged ovaries not due to polycystic ovarian disease.

 In the following situations treatment outcome is unlikely to be favourable, and therefore MENOPUR should not be administrated: